pololu/motoron-python/README.md

 ## Supported platforms

-This library is designed to run on a Raspberry Pi and also works on other systems as long as they have Python 3 and either the [smbus2] library (for I&sup2;C) or the [pySerial] library (for UART serial).
+This library is designed to run on Linux on a Raspberry Pi or on MicroPython on an RP2040 microcontroller.

+It also works on other PC systems as long as they have Python 3 and either the [smbus2] library (for I&sup2;C) or the [pySerial] library (for UART serial).
 The smbus2 library generally only works on single-board Linux machines with an I&sup2;C bus.
-The pySerial library works on a wide variety of platforms.
+The pySerial library works on a wide variety of PCs.

+It also works on other MicroPython systems as long as they have machine.I2C, machine.SoftI2C, or machine.UART.
+If you are not using an RP2040, you will probably have to modify the provided examples to properly initialize an I2C or UART object for your hardware.

 This library does **not** support Python 2.